conditionofbirds/SAR-cases/template_blank_sar.md

 ---

-### 🧩 Summary:
+###  Summary:

-[Write a 3–5 sentence overview of the suspicious behavior, including timeline and transaction type.]
+[REcommend to write a 3–5 sentence overview of the suspicious behavior, including timeline and transaction type.]

 ---

-### 🧪 Indicators of Suspicion:
+### Indicators of Suspicion:

 - [ ] Structuring (smurfing)
 - [ ] Use of privacy tools (e.g., mixers)